Pixel 3 and Pixel 3 XL: Rumored specs, leaks, price, release date

-Google's current Pixel 2 and Pixel 2 XL are one of the best phones available, on account of their cameras, snappy performances and homegrown Android software.
-But Google's upcoming pair of flagship phones, expected to be called the Google Pixel 3 and 3 XL, could be radically different phones compared to their predecessors.
-(The company is rumored to launch a Pixel Wear OS smartwatch too.)
+The Pixel 2 and Pixel 2 XL are among the best phones on the market today on account of their excellent cameras, snappy performance and tight integration with Google's homegrown Android software.

-But with the Pixel 3 series, Google will want to avoid the mistakes associated with the Pixel 2 XL, which caught flack for burn-in issues and other defects related to the phone's OLED display.

-Those missteps resulted in quite a bit of media attention, marring some initial positive reviews with caveats.
-It also added a spotlight on Google's warranty policies, which were eventually broadened.
+Google hasn't formally announced the Pixel 3, so most of what we think we know is based on rumor and hearsay.
+We're sure, however, that the company will want to avoid the mistakes associated with the Pixel 2 XL.
+That phone suffered from burn-in issues and other defects related to the phone's OLED display -- missteps which resulted in quite a bit of media attention, marring some initial positive reviews with caveats.
+It also brought the spotlight to Google's warranty, which was eventually broadened to accommodate the issues.
 (Note that the iPhone X's OLED display is not immune from burn-in either.)

-As for design changes coming to the Pixel 3 there have been some renders, and Google's annual I/O conference provided plenty of grist for the rumor mill.

 Editors' Note: This piece was originally published on June 10, 2018 and is updated frequently.

-According to a recent case leak from Gizmo China, the Pixel 3 XL will purportedly flaunt a notched display and two front-facing cameras, both of which have been corroborated by past rumors (detailed below).
+According to a recent case leak from Gizmo China, the Pixel 3 XL will purportedly flaunt two front-facing cameras.

 The apparent leaked images also show that the speaker will be located on the front bottom bezel and the fingerprint reader will still be located on the back below the camera.

 In addition to the notch, Bloomberg posited that the Pixel 3 XL will have an edge-to-edge display and two front-facing cameras.
-The smaller Pixel 3, however, will have neither of these things.
+The smaller Pixel 3, however, will have neither of these things apparently.

 The German news site WinFuture, which has a pretty reliable record with tech rumors, also reported that Google will partner with Taiwanese manufacturer Foxconn (the same company that makes iPhones) to build "new display hardware."